-The National Fish and Wildlife Foundation (NFWF) has funding available through the Fishing for Energy Program (a partnership between NOAA, Covanta, and Schnitzer Steel) to facilitate the proper disposal of retired and derelict commercial fishing gear for recycling and for energy conversion through providing a system of disposal bins at select ports across the U.S. For the first 10 years, the partnership provided the logistical and administrative support for the transport of gear from each port to a Schnitzer Steel recycling and Covanta energy facility.
-However, the partnership has grown beyond this initial model and has established a new administrative structure that provides greater flexibility for ports to participate and to use additional recyclers and waste-to-energy facilities.
+The National Fish and Wildlife Foundation (NFWF) has funding available through the Fishing for Energy program (a partnership between NOAA, Covanta, and Schnitzer Steel) to facilitate the collection and proper disposal of retired and derelict commercial fishing gear for recycling and for energy conversion by supporting the placement of disposal bins at select ports across the U.S. The Fishing for Energy bin program provides small awards to grantees to meet their disposal costs and then renew these awards as needed.